 Just 8% of space job adverts are any good

-The average space job advert scores just 54 out of 100 according to new research by the Space Skills Alliance.
-Only 8% are rated ‘good’ with a score of 75 or more.
+The average space job advert is pretty bad.
+Rated against 10 best practice criteria, it gets a score of just 54 out of 100.
+Only 8% of ads get a score of 75 or more.

 - A clear job title

 - A clear person specification

 - Information about benefits

 We then scored 50 adverts from 50 space companies.
 Adverts could get up to 10 points in each category for a maximum score of 100.

 The best adverts came from public bodies like universities and the UK Space Agency.
 The top score was an impressive 91 for a position at the Met Office.

 Most adverts did well on the ‘core’ elements of job title, company background, job description, and person specification, but didn’t provide information about salaries, benefits, or the application process, and didn’t have a diversity statement.